Okay, you’re currently stuck at home, just like your prospects.

 It’s important to regularly share relevant information and posts with your audience so that you can build a solid following and offer them a reason to check out what you publish and comment on it.

-So, once you decided to reach to your LinkedIn connection via email, you won’t be just a random sender – they will remember you and this fact will increase the likelihood that they’ll open your message and respond.
+So, once you decide to reach out to your LinkedIn connection via email, you won’t be just a random sender – they will remember you, and this fact will increase the likelihood that they’ll open your message and respond.

 Use Personalized Video